prince-thind/shopping-app/README.md

 # shopping-app
-a simple react+redux app for shopping.
+simple full stack app with react+redux as front end and express js as backend